-All of the experiments reported here involved the collection of freely spoken descriptions of visual stimuli.
-We adopted a standardized procedure to establish a pipeline for gathering and processing these descriptions.
-All subjects were recruited online via Amazon Mechanical Turk.
-(For a discussion about the reliability of this subject pool, see Crump et al. [2013]).
-Prior to the experiment, all participants consented to have their voice recorded.
-(Such voice recording, as well as every other experimental procedure described below, was approved by the Institutional Review Board of Johns Hopkins University.)
-To ensure that the recordings would be easily processed and transcribed, we asked that all participants be native speakers of English, and we instructed them to take any necessary steps to minimize external noise from interfering with the audio quality (e.g., background music, loud street sounds, conversations by other people, etc.).
+Hopkins University.)
+To ensure that the recordings would be easily processed and transcribed, we required that all participants be native speakers of English, and we instructed them to take any necessary steps to minimize external noise from interfering with the audio quality (e.g., background music, loud street sounds, conversations by other people, etc.).
 Subjects then completed a short test to ensure that their home setup could indeed record and upload audio; only if they successfully uploaded a test audio recording to our server were participants able to access the next stage of the experiment.

 An experimental trial proceeded as follows.
-A stimulus (e.g., a shape, an array of dots, or a moving object) was shown on the display, and subjects were told to "just describe what you see on the screen."
+A stimulus (e.g., a shape, an array of dots, or a moving object) was shown on the display, and subjects were told to "just describe what you see on the screen".
 When subjects felt ready, they pressed a "Record" button and spoke a description into their microphone.
-The interface allowed subjects to start, end, replay, rerecord, and upload their audio descriptions however they pleased.
+The interface allowed subjects to start, end, replay, re-record and upload their audio descriptions however they pleased.
 Once they were satisfied with the description they gave, they pressed an "Upload" button to transfer their audio file to an internal server.
-The interface allowed subjects to record as long a description as they liked, but subjects were also given some very gentle (but unenforced) guidelines:

-Your description can be as long or as short as you'd like, from just a few seconds up to a whole minute if you feel that is necessary.
-(No need to go overboard though: If you're spending more than a minute on one shape, that's probably longer than you need to.)
+The interface allowed subjects to record as long a description as they liked, but subjects were also given some very gentle (but unenforced) guidelines: "Your description can be as long or as short as you'd like, from just a few seconds up to a whole minute if you feel that is necessary.
+(No need to go overboard though: If you're spending more than a minute on one shape, that's probably longer than you need to.)"

-To transcribe the audio recordings, we used the Google Speech Recognition API from the Python library "SpeechRecognition" (Version 3.8; Zhang, 2017; https://github.com/Uberi/speech recognition).
-To validate the accuracy of this tool, we first ran a short pilot study using the procedure described above; the audio clips from this pilot were then transcribed both by the API and an experimenter (author Zekun Sun).
+To transcribe the audio recordings, we used the Google Speech Recognition API from the Python library "SpeechRecognition" (Version 3.8) (Zhang, 2017, https://github.com/Uberi/speech\recognition).
+To validate the accuracy of this tool, we first ran a short pilot study using the procedure described above; the audio clips from this pilot were then transcribed both by the API and an experimenter (author Z.S.).
 A comparison of these two transcriptions revealed a high degree of overlap: The experimenter's transcription and the API's transcription agreed about the number of words in a description to a degree of 95% (i.e., the average disagreement in number of words for a given file was only 4.7%), and they agreed about the identity of the words themselves over 90% of the time.
-(The discrepancies that arose often involved homophones, such as a subject saying "U shape" and the API transcribing this as "you shape.")
-Given that our primary interest was in the length of these descriptions-and, in particular, their relative length-this degree of overlap encouraged us that the transcription tool was sufficiently reliable for analyzing thousands of such speech clips.
+(The discrepancies that arose often involved homophones, such as a subject saying "U shape" and the API transcribing this as "you shape".)
+Given that our primary interest was in the length of these descriptions - and, in particular, their relative length - this degree of overlap encouraged us that the transcription tool was sufficiently reliable for analyzing thousands of such speech clips.